 Net metering has played a significant role in making solar energy cost-effective.
 However, around the country, we are beginning to see some changes in how utility companies implement net metering.
-And quite often, these changes attempt reduce the long-term value that solar customers receive from their PV installations.
+Nowhere is this more obvious than in California with NEM 3.
+Quite often, these changes attempt reduce the long-term value that solar customers receive from their PV installations.
 (Don’t take this sitting down, see what you can do.)

 Feed-in tariffs are another way of compensating solar customers for the electricity they send to the grid.
 Under most state-level feed-in tariff programs, utility customers receive cash payments instead of credits for any unused solar power they feed into the grid.

 What are the parts of a Photovoltaic system?

 A simple PV system contains two basic types of components:

 - Solar Modules: Solar modules contain PV cells that convert sunlight into electricity.

 - Solar Inverter: An inverter converts DC electricity to AC power.
 It can also perform other functions that are beneficial to the electricity grid (see our article on smart inverters, which are now required in California).

 It is common practice to refer to the remaining parts of a PV system (besides the modules) as balance of system (BOS) components.
 Examples of BOS components include:

 It’s also worth noting that many customers are now choosing to install their PV systems with on-site solar batteries for night-time and emergency backup power.
 Electric vehicle (EV) charging is also increasingly common — especially among homeowners who invest in rooftop solar.